Archive for the 'acting' Category

 I have to be careful to try to overlook certain things in life or they will send me into a weeklong depression.

 They even have a fish tank at my hairdressers.
 Why why why?
 I asked about it and was told the owner loves her fish.
-IF SHE LOVED HER FISH SHE WOULD FUCKING LET THEM GO!
+IF SHE LOVED HER FISH, SHE WOULD FREE HER FISH!

 I once saw a beautiful raven in a stupid cage in the Children’s Zoo in Central Park and I though about it for a week.
 I lost sleep.
 I kept seeing it.
 Standing there.
 I wanted so badly to call them, but I knew they would think I was a crackpot.
 (Don’t say it!)

 And now I am losing soul mates to anti-depressants every day.
-It’s fucking scary.
 My soul buddy of years and I always used to say, “summer is overrated,” and laugh.
 We like the dark.
 We like the cold.
 We like to stay in the house and read under a lap blanket.
 We always dreaded summer.
-Now suddenly yesterday she announced that this year she is not dreading summer at all.
+Now suddenly, yesterday, she announced that this year she is not dreading summer at all.
 Ever since she started anti-depressants she is looking forward to it.
 LOOKING FORWARD TO IT?
-What the fuck?
+What?
 We have dreaded summer together for fifteen years.
 Now she has gone over to the sunny side.

 I have another friend I’ve always thought of as another brother, especially because his favorite saying is, “It’s all been a horrible mistake.”
 Now he’s all positive and helpful around the house and I barely know him.
 He’s going to parties now.
+He is a victim of the script.
 What’s up with that?
 He must be taking the same prescription as my friend.

 This actually made me question whether or not I’m depressed.
-The answer was maybe a little but I like myself this way so fuck off I am not taking a pill.
+The answer was maybe a little, but I like myself this way so fuck off I am not taking a pill.
 I just have to do the right amount of exercise to generate enough endorphins to function in the world, that’s all.
 I do allow myself a yoga high.
 I feel really good about life for about one hour and forty-five minutes after doing yoga.
-Everything is beautiful…..

 I think actually feeling things is good for creativity.
 I mean, just imagine Edgar Allan Poe on anti-depressants.
 See what I mean?

-Even as a kid I kind of reveled in my melancholy.
+Even as a kid, I kind of reveled in my melancholy.
 I’d hibernate in my room and play music and be alone.
 Which actually made me happy which is actually kinda contradictory.
-There is probably a pill for that too.
-I may seem totally nuts.
+This may seem totally nuts.
 But if you refer back to “Cranky and Her Crazy Relatives” you will see that I am actually doing really well.

 P.S. – Spring has arrived in Brooklyn- just saw two pigeons mating on a fire escape.